 What Are Those?

-If you’re concerned with SEO, you have surely worked with, or at least heard about, server logs, right?
-One of the reasons to check them is to find out what parts of your website are visited by Google.
+If you’re concerned with SEO, you have surely worked with, or at least heard about, server log analysis, right?
+One of the reasons to check logs is to find out what parts of your website are visited by Google.
 There are, of course, well-written tools that help you identify the structure of crawling, but wouldn’t it be great to just see the crawling frequency printed on a graph that represents your whole site?
 You’d be able to see all the big-scale features of the crawl immediately, at one glance.

 How do you prepare one?